Ryu Jun-yeol: 2018–present: Prominence in film and high-profile leading roles

 In 2019, Ryu starred in the action thriller film Hit-and-Run Squad with Gong Hyo-jin directed by Han Jun-hee, lead the crime film Money alongside Yoo Ji-tae and historical action film The Battle: Roar to Victory directed by Won Shin-yun.
 All three films performed well at the box-office, with The Battle: Roar to Victory and Money eventually becoming the 5th and 9th highest grossing Korean films of the year respectively.
 Ryu's continuous big screen success earned him a spot in Forbes Korea Power Celebrity for two consecutive years, 36th in 2018 and 11th in 2019.

 In 2021, Ryu starred in JTBC's "Tenth Anniversary Special Project", a Hur Jin-ho melodrama television series Lost with Jeon Do-yeon, marking his small screen comeback after five years.

 In 2022, Ryu headlined Choi Dong-hoon's sci-fi action fantasy film, Alienoid, reuniting with Kim Tae-ri.
 The film premiered in July 2022.
 Despite the film not being a commercial success, Ryu's performance was praised by critics.
 In November, Ryu starred in the historical-thriller film The Night Owl, reuniting with Yoo Hae-jin.

-Upcoming roles

-Ryu is set to feature as a lead in psychological thriller drama Money Game along with actress Chun Woo-hee and actor Park Jeong-min, reuniting with director Han Jae-rim.
+In 2024, Ryu starred in psychological thriller Netflix series The 8 Show along with actress Chun Woo-hee and actor Park Jeong-min, reuniting second work with the director Han Jae-rim.

+In May 2025, Netflix revealed that Ryu will be one of the main characters of their new drama The Rat, co-starring with prominent Korean actor Sul Kyung-gu.

+Ryu is set to appear as a lead in mystery thriller film Revelations along with actress Shin Hyun-been and will be directed from Train to Busan director Yeon Sang-ho.